vnmakarov/mir/README.md

     * big runtime and possibly MIR extensions will be required
   * Porting GCC to MIR is possible too.
 An experienced GCC developer can implement this for 6 to 12 months
-  * On my estimation porting MIR JIT compiler to aarch64, ppc64, and mips will take 1-2 months of work for each target
+  * On my estimation porting MIR JIT compiler to mips64 or sparc64 will take 1-2 months of work for each target
   * Performance minded porting MIR JIT compiler to 32-bit targets will need an implementation of additional small analysis pass to get info what 64-bit variables are used only